neondatabase/website/content/docs/introduction/plans.md

 For a complete list of features, refer to the **detailed plan comparison** on the [Neon pricing](https://neon.tech/pricing) page.

 <Admonition type="tip" title="Free Tier Compute Allowances">
 On the Free Tier, your default branch compute can run 24/7 at 0.25 CU.
-If you enable autoscaling, your compute can scale up to 2 vCPU with 8 GB RAM providing additional resources during peak times to improve performance.
+If you enable autoscaling, your compute can scale up to 2 vCPU with 8 GB RAM, providing additional resources to meet peak demand.
 Note that enabling autoscaling may affect 24/7 availability depending on your usage patterns.
-The default branch has an allowance of 191.9 compute hours per month.
-Any new non-default branches you create share an additional 5 compute hours per month.
-If you go over either compute allowance, that compute is suspended until your allowance resets at the beginning of the month.
+Your account includes 191.9 compute hours per month, with 5 compute hours per month allocated to non-default branches.
+If you go over either allowance, that compute is suspended until the allowance resets at the beginning of the month.
 For example, if you signed up for the Free Tier in January, your compute allowance resets on February 1st.
 </Admonition>

 ## Launch